ralsina/clusterhat-saltstack/README.md

 This **needs** to be connected to your network via ethernet.
 If you only connect via wifi, weird stuff will happen because the bridge is set on ethernet.

+Yes, I *know* Swarm is old and obsolete and we should all be using Kubernetes or whatever.
+It works for what I want to do :-)
 ## Instructions (assumes you have gone over [Salt in 10 minutes](https://docs.saltproject.io/en/latest/topics/tutorials/walkthrough.html))

 * Setup a salt master